 Along those lines, Etak stopped producing their own systems, and focussed on partnerships with consumer manufacturers.
 By 1994 it had clearly become a software and data shop, but one that was littered with prototype consumer systems.
 There was a vast warehouse of map digitizers and geographers, and a small group of programmers, and a very large budget: I first heard of Etak around 1990 as a reliable place to get consulting work.

 When I arrived, they had a huge problem in software logistics to overcome.
-They had a new partnership with SONY, who planned to build in-car navigation systems, but didn't want to create the standard for them without agreement with their competitors.
-They were confident that they could build the best technology, but that they might lose the 'standards battle' ... the executives were still sensitive about their defeat in the 'videotape standard' wars.
+They had a new partnership with SONY, who planned to build in-car navigation systems, but didn't want to create a standard for them without agreement with their competitors.
+They were confident that they could build the best technology, but that they might lose the standards battle ... the executives were still sensitive about their defeat in the 'videotape standard' wars.
 Betamax was a better technology than VHS, but VHS was a coalition standard among competitors, so everyone gravitated towards it.
 SONY still made professional Betacam tapes, in the shape of the Betamax, but the market was very small.
-The lesson was very much compared to Apple's failure, around the same time, to maintain market share proportional to their product quality, against Microsoft, which had a rather open licensing policy.
-SONY successfully introduced the Compact Disc as part of an industry collaboration, and this was clearly the future of media.
+The lesson was very much compared to Apple's failure, around the same time, to maintain market share proportional to their product quality, against Microsoft, which had a hardware-indifferent licensing policy.
+SONY successfully introduced the Compact Disc as part of an industry collaboration -- this strategy was clearly the future of media.

 A CD would be a guidebook to an area ... the guidebook was a digital map of the area and the roads, along with other information depending on the nature of the guide.
 There would be many guidebooks, many definitions of 'area', and many machines ... but they all needed to be compatible with each other.
 That was the mission of the Naviken consortium.

-But when I arrived, News Corp/Etak had only been able to author one CD.
+But when I arrived, News Corp/Etak had only been able to create ONE CD.

-It was the most ambitious that SONY and Naviken had seen, but it was essentially a one-off piece of code and data.
+It was the most ambitious guide that SONY and Naviken had seen, but it was essentially a one-off piece of code and data.
 It had been hacked together under high-pressure to run on a prototype piece of machinery.
 Which is no big deal.
-"Hacked together under pressure" could be the best epithet for the entire history of computing to date.
+"Hacked together under pressure" could be the best epithet for the entire history of computing.

-The logistical problem: how to author hundreds of different Naviken CD's of at least this complexity.
-Oh, and we may need to suddenly make one soon.
+The logistical problem they faced: how to author HUNDREDS of different Naviken CD's of at least this complexity.
+Oh, and we may need to make another one really soon.

-The victims of the first CD production effort poured details and suggestions over me.
-I began by making sure that I could reconstruct the one-off product, and then I started to replace chunks of code with more abstract and parameterized substitutes.
+The victims of the first CD production effort poured out details and suggestions.
+I began by making sure that I could reconstruct the one-off product, and then I started to substitute chunks of code that were more abstract and parameterized.

 After a little clean-up, it was clear that most of the sophisticated, high-level structure, implemented in an inflexible way, could be found nowhere in human-readable form in the software.
 The structural interpretation lay in the minds of the original programmer-designers.
 As their replacement, and with an ambitious new feature list from SONY, I needed to listen carefully to the decisions they'd made, and how they thought about the structure of this geographic, navigational, multimedia performance piece.